SimonFJ20/articles/langdev/array_based_language.md

 Also notice the lack of ability to do anything, meaning no side effects, and the way types definitions are essentially functions, meaning the what we have is a purely functional programming language.

-Now with this newly discovered Turing complete purely functional programming language of ours, that being Typescript's type system, we could, for example, make a PEMDAS complient calculator, including a full set of signed integer arithmetic operations add/subtract/multiply/divide/remainder/exponentiation, including comparison operators lt/lte/gt/gte/equal/not equal, and of course a X86-64 generator for good measures.
+Now with this newly discovered Turing complete purely functional programming language of ours, that being Typescript's type system, we could, for example, make a PEMDAS compliant calculator, including a full set of signed integer arithmetic operations add/subtract/multiply/divide/remainder/exponentiation, including comparison operators lt/lte/gt/gte/equal/not equal, and of course a X86-64 generator for good measures.
 And this is exactly what I did.[12]

 ![image](https://github.com/SimonFJ20/articles/assets/28040410/baf907d9-f535-4091-b8d2-4e5ccaaf9223)